aviral-sri/nightOwls/README.md

 - **README.md**
   This documentation file that provides an overview and instructions for the project.

-- **Untitled.ipynb**
-  A Jupyter Notebook used for prototyping and testing the detection algorithms.

 - **Web.py**
   The main Flask application that powers the real-time web interface for video processing.